usmanhameed2017/Node-JS/Important.md

 • `copyFileSync` is limited to copying files; does not support copying directories.

 • `cpSync` copies files and directories recursively and is suitable for copying both individual files and entire directories.

+• Node js web server works as a `single-thread`, but its single thread will not be blocked.

+• It means the single thread of Node.js will not be blocked, nor it stay in pending state.

+• To handle multiple request with single thread, Node.js have two concepts:
+1. Non-Blocking I/O
+2. Asynchronous

+• There is a library called `libuv` specifically designed for Node.js.

+• Libuv provides you the concept of Non-Blocking I/O.

+• Libuv is built in `C Language`.

+• C language uses `System Kernel`.

+• System Kernel has `Multiple Threads`.

+• It means in Node JS, we are not using multiple threads but behind the scenes Kernel is implementing multiple threads.